smtrz/TrendingGithubRepos/ReadMe.md

 * [Room] -Data Storage using ROOM
 * [Dagger2] - Dependency injection using Dagger2
 * [Repository pattern] - Use of repository pattern for data storage and retrievel
 * [View Model]

 ### Installation

-The app currently has only one branch(master), just check out that branch to get started.
+The app currently has only one branch(master), Fork and just check out that branch to get started.

 License